 Rubinstein and Schaeffer hypothesized that the psychological loneliness of adolescents is related to their childhood.
-If a child experiences in his early years to separation case from parents because of divorce or loss of one of them, he or she has the highest level of psychological loneliness (Peach, 2002).
-And if the child is exposed to abandon, neglect and cruelty of parents, her/she will have an average level of feeling of psychological loneliness, but if children lived with their parents and knew that they are a source of security and confidence, they do not have any sense of psychological loneliness (Rokach and Neto, 2005).
-Peach (2002) noted that one of the most important reasons for loneliness is the loss of death to a person of importance.
-The experience of losing a child to a parent in childhood with death or divorce makes him a target of psychological loneliness.
+If a child experiences in his early years separation case from parents because of divorce or loss of one of them, he or she will have the highest level of psychological loneliness (Peach, 2002).
+And if the a child is exposed to abandon, neglect and cruelty of parents, her/she will have an average level of feeling of psychological loneliness, but if children lived with their parents and knew that they are a source of security and confidence, they would not have any sense of psychological loneliness (Rokach and Neto, 2005).
+Peach (2002) noted that one of the most important reasons for loneliness is the loss caused by death to for an important person.
+The experience of losing a child for a parent in childhood with death or divorce, makes him a target of psychological loneliness.